BorderTech/java-common/README.md

 ### PMD and CPD

-Refer to [plugin](https://maven.apache.org/plugins/maven-pmd-plugin/) for all override details.
+Refer to [PMD plugin](https://maven.apache.org/plugins/maven-pmd-plugin/) for all override details.

 #### Skip PMD and CPD